Fiscal Year 2027 Proposed Budget Review

 Enhanced revenues through higher taxes is certainly one way to address the importance of maintaining quality of services.
 That being said, this is one of the most expensive counties in the country to live in.
 As a working professional, I speak on behalf of many that with all of the other increases in costs, we feel that we are being "priced out" of our homes.
 I would strongly encourage the team to look at other avenues for revenue, including cutting discretionary expenses.

-Behnam Tehrani 11 days ago
+Behnam Tehrani About 1 month ago

 @rob86 The city benefits from the tax revenue generated by commercial development.
 Businesses also pay taxes (e.g. real estate., BPOL, business personal property, sales, meals, transient, etc.).
 Residential development provides similar, albeit smaller, tax benefits, which are somewhat offset by the larger number of services provided to residential taxpayers, schools being the largest example.

-City of Fairfax 16 days ago
+City of Fairfax About 1 month ago

 Higher tax bills (mostly due to increases in property value) are very frustrating for sure.
 Nobody wants to see their taxes go up.
 But we also don't want to see the quality or extent of city services diminished.
 My family moved to Fairfax City because we have excellent schools, excellent trash service, excellent roads, and excellent community services.
 Our real estate tax and personal property tax rates are much lower than Fairfax County.
 Yet if we were living in the county we would have to pay for inferior trash service, lower resourced elementary schools, and would have to share public services among a lot more people.
 We can't keep this quality of life as costs of everything rise without paying for it.
 I think it would be foolish to defer school maintenance and community investment.
 It would only require us to deal with more next year.
 That said, I would encourage the council to do everything possible to grow the commercial tax base to offset the costs to residents long-term.
 I would also suggest that the council consider increasing the restaurant tax more than they are to limit property taxes to the extent feasible.